veit/jupyter-tutorial/docs/data-processing/postgresql/postgis/load.rst

             /home/veit/nedata/ne_110m_admin_0_countries.shp

       ``-f PostgreSQL``
-        iindicates that the target is a PostgreSQL database ``PG:dbname=postgis_db``
+        indicates that the target is a PostgreSQL database ``PG:dbname=postgis_db``
         specifies the PostgreSQL database name.
 In addition to the name, other options can also be specified, in general: